tddg/cs571-spring22/project.md

 * Clarity of Presentation,
 * Nits (grammar, references, etc.).

-Your paper must be no longer than 6 pages.
+Your paper must be **no longer than 6 pages and no shorter than 4 pages**.
 The paper can have as many additional pages for references and for supplemental material in appendices.
 Please format your paper using the [this template](https://github.com/tddg/cs571_report_latex_template); submissions formatted with other templates are invalid.